-Screen and Film School Brighton’s Student Blogger Lauren Louise shares her top tips for first year success.
+Screen and Film School student, Lauren Louise, shares her top tips for first-year success.

-So, this is your first year at university and you have no idea how to ‘adult’… don’t worry we’ve all been there!
-To stop you from making the same rookie mistakes, I’ve compiled a list of top tips to help you get the most out of your first year, and to make adulting just that little bit easier.
+So, this is your first year at university and you have no idea how to ‘adult’.
+Don’t worry, we’ve all been there!
+To stop you from making the same rookie mistakes as many of us in our first year, I’ve compiled a list of top tips to help you get the most out of your first year, and to make adulting just that little bit easier.

 Get out and about